 - provides habitat for beneficial insects that attack crop pests

 - uses flowering perennial plants to support pollinators

 Analyzing these agroecological management practices and their environmental and social impacts will allow us to develop and model the kinds of practices that contribute to broader agricultural sustainability.

 This year the farm featured 29 varieties of cut flowers - dahlias and sunflowers, celosia and asters, snapdragons and amaranth - many in shades of Cardinal red.
-Our fall flower CSA program delivered fresh seasonal bouquets to offices every week.
-We also provided sustainably grown seasonal blooms for campus events.
+We provided sustainably grown seasonal blooms for campus events.
 In addition to gracing many a campus table, these flowers provide habitat for beneficial insects that help control crop pests, and nectar for our resident bee hives.